-With the advent of super powerful software tools, clients can control their legal spend to the point it becomes counterproductive.
-For example, short term cost control and task level management can diminish the professional nature of the relationship and even accountability for final results.
+With the advent of super powerful software tools, clients can control their legal spending to the point it becomes counterproductive.
+For example, short-term cost control and task level management can diminish the professional nature of the relationship and even accountability for final results.
 Is this an adaptability issue or is it a permanent diminution of quality?
 If clients are adjusting their expectations and redefining quality as part of the bargain, does it even matter?

 Insurance defense cost control

 Some of the most aggressive cost control and case management approaches are found in the insurance defense services area.
 Insurance companies are sophisticated, high-volume purchasers of legal services; so it makes sense they would want to control legal spending.
 These companies regularly balance risk/reward decisions, and while a lawyer may think a case is worth the costs of litigation, their clients often disagree.
 Lawyers must also put themselves in the clients' place to appreciate how their approach to a case might differ if they were underwriting the cost of the litigation and potential downside risk.

 It is obvious by their behavior that many companies believe the relationship that develops between their claims management personnel and outside counsel can sometimes blur the cost-benefit relationship and cause accountability to slip.
 Most companies have litigation management departments and derivative bill review functions that are policy and procedure driven.
 Clearly, these companies believe it is beneficial to take a large portion of the legal spending decisions out of the direct control of claims personnel.

 Due to this separation of powers, claims management personnel and their outside lawyers are often limited in their ability to properly manage the long-term outcome of a case.
 All too often it seems litigation management guidelines, which are beneficial and necessary to a point, become hard and fast rules that suggest the outcome of a case is secondary.
 When the legal relationship is overmanaged, clients are often deprived of the experience and training of their counsel.